harshnagoratela/rantumXYZ-local/content/posts/2021-07-02-generative-arts-to-launch-enchiridion-in-2nd-art-blocks-project.md

   vibrant color patterns.
 categories:
   - category: Articles
+meta:
+  title: Generative Arts to launch Enchiridion in 2nd Art Blocks project
+  description: >
+    Stephen and Alex, the duo behind Empyrean, to return with a contrasting style project.
+While Empyrean featured soft, amorphous lines on dark backgrounds, Enchiridion relies on a series of rectangular shapes linked together in vibrant color patterns.
 ---
 Unity and dispersion exist in a relative dichotomy, and in Generative Artworks upcoming project, the team explores a style quite different from their first project.
 While *[Empyrean ](https://www.artblocks.io/project/33)*featured soft, amorphous lines on dark backgrounds, Enchiridion relies on a series of rectangular shapes linked together in vibrant color patterns.